Chiang Mai, Thailand - Things to Do in Chiang Mai

 Insider Tips

-Learn basic temple etiquette: remove shoes before entering buildings, don't point feet toward Buddha statues, and women should not touch monks or hand items directly to them.
+Remove shoes before entering temple buildings.
+Don't point feet toward Buddha statues, and women can't touch monks or hand items directly to them—basic temple etiquette that locals expect visitors to follow.
+Respect goes both ways.

-Download offline maps and translation apps as English isn't widely spoken outside tourist areas, and carry cash as many local businesses don't accept credit cards.
+Download offline maps and translation apps now.
+English isn't widely spoken outside tourist areas, and internet can be spotty in temples and markets.
+Carry cash—many local businesses don't accept credit cards despite Thailand's general embrace of digital payments.

 Explore Activities in Chiang Mai